ca-schue/potential-field/README.md

 The robot is navigated using the gradient descent method in the force fields of the potential fields.
 Various graphical representations visualise the calculations and robot navigation.

-The detailed theoretical background of this implementation can be found in the German documentation "paper.pdf".
+The detailed theoretical background of this implementation can be found in the German documentation [`documentation.pdf`](documentation.pdf).

 [1] Yunfeng Wang und Gregory S Chirikjian. „A new potential field method for robot path planning“.
 In: Proceedings 2000 ICRA.
 Millennium Conference.
 IEEE International Conference on Robotics and Automation.
 Symposia Proceedings (Cat.
 No. 00CH37065).
 Bd.
 2. 2000, S. 977–982.